 Other individuals will suffer from an injury commonly known as whiplash.
 Whiplash is a broad term used to describe a host of injuries that affect the neck and upper body area.
 In this article, we will explore the causes and effects of whiplash on those injured in car accidents.
 We will also clear up a few common misconceptions about the condition.

 If you have recently suffered from whiplash or another car accident related injury, contact an Odessa car accident lawyer for your consultation.

 In recent years, more formal names have been give to the condition commonly known as whiplash.
 These names include hyperextension injury, hyperflexion injury, myofascial injury, neck sprain/strain and cervical sprain or strain.
 Many of these terms refer to the various conditions patients diagnosed with whiplash experience.

-Many people believe that only victims involved in a rear-end collision can experience whiplash but that is not true.
+Many people believe that only the people who were hit in a rear-end collision can experience whiplash but that is not true.
 In fact, whiplash injuries can occur for a variety of reasons in many different settings.